torvalds/linux/Documentation/networking/batman-adv.rst

 To make use of your newly created mesh, batman advanced provides a new interface "bat0" which you should use from this point on.
-All interfaces added to batman advanced are not relevant any longer because batman handles them for you.
+All interfaces added to batman advanced are yest relevant any longer because batman handles them for you.
 Basically, one "hands over" the data by using the batman interface and batman will make sure it reaches its destination.